dpzhang/Project_ALDA/README.md

       smoothly in your machine.
     + **Friendly Reminder**: it might take about 30s to 1min to finish all required installations. (patience is a virtue:sunglasses:)
-* 5. **Open a new terminal**, and type in <code>sh alda_init.sh</code>.
-It
+* 5. **Open a new terminal in the same directory**, and type in <code>sh alda_init.sh</code>.
-     would automatically open your default web browser and you will see our interface, powered by Django, in front of you.
+It would automatically open your default web browser and you will see our
+     interface, powered by Django.
 * 6. The generated course schedules could be found in <code>./Project_Alda/AldaCourse/aldacourse/schedule#.xlsx</code>
     + Based on the combination of courses you select, AldaCourse can intelligently generate all feasible and non-conflicted course schedules